Yuhang-Hong/MCA-PGI/README.md

-# MCA-PGI: Nonlinear Multi-Head Cross-Attention Network and Programmable Gradient Information for Gaze Estimation
+# Nonlinear Multi-Head Cross-Attention Network and Programmable Gradient Information for Gaze Estimation
 The Pytorch Implementation of “MCA-PGI: Nonlinear Multi-Head Cross-Attention Network and Programmable Gradient Information for Gaze Estimation”.

 ## Requirements